Search

 In most cases, central nervous system depressants are only prescribed for a few days.
 When used beyond this point, there is a risk of dependence setting in, and of withdrawal symptoms manifesting upon discontinuing use.

-If you have misused your prescription for CNS depressants, you should consult your physician rather than suddenly quitting alone.
+If you have misused your prescription for CNS depressants, you should consult your health care provider rather than suddenly quitting alone.

 Renaissance Recovery logo | Medication misuse